The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 Consulting teams trying to delegate discovery.
 You've got salespeople or junior consultants who could handle first calls, but you don't trust them to ask the right questions.
 A structured, data-informed agenda makes delegation safe.

 Multi-vertical practices.
-If you're serving healthcare on Monday and manufacturing on Tuesday, the context-switching tax is real.
+If you're serving healthcare on Monday and manufacturing on Tuesday, the context switching tax is real.
 Agendas that reflect each client's specific industry, company profile, and intake responses keep your questions sharp across verticals.

-Stop Rebuilding Your Discovery Agenda From Scratch
+Stop Rebuilding Your Discovery Call Agenda From Scratch

 The best consultants I know aren't the ones with the most experience or the deepest industry knowledge.
 They're the ones who've systematized the parts of their practice that shouldn't require reinvention every time.